 Another great way of fitting exercise into your regular schedule is by making your commute to work your workout.
 Walk to the office if you can rather than take the car.
 How about cycling to work?
 Or perhaps run to work if that’s feasible.
 Using the time when you might have been sat on a bus/train/car is an easy and extremely effective way of generating time to exercise that you didn’t think you had.

 Use your lunch break to exercise

 If you live miles from work then turning your commute into a workout isn’t practical, but how about using your lunch break to exercise?
 Instead of grabbing a sandwich at your desk, take your gym gear with you and either run or walk or go to the gym if there’s one at work or nearby.
-Alternatively you could play squash or badminton, go for a swim, or even 5-a-side football if facilities are close at hand.
+Alternatively you could play squash or badminton, go for a swim, or even a quick fitness class if facilities are close at hand.
 Even if there aren’t showers at the office, there could be a leisure centre close by where you could grab a shower before heading back to work.

 Lunchtime workouts are a wonderful way of re-energising your day and the break from your laptop/computer/phone is mentally re-invigorating too.
 If none of the above sports appeal to you, then why not just go for a brisk walk?
 Getting out in the fresh air and upping that heart rate is all good news for your cardiovascular system and your general wellbeing.